oracle-livelabs/em-omc/enterprise-manager/emcc/em-migration-workbench-adb/migrate-to-adb/migrate-to-adb.md

             <copy>ADMIN</copy>
             ```

-        - Password:

-            ```text
-            <copy>Welcome12345</copy>
-           ```
+        - Password: Copy the "ADB Admin Password" from the "Reservation Information" screen

     - Role: Normal
     ![ATP Credential](images/atp-credential.png " ")
     - Click “Test and Save”.
 You should get "*Confirmation credential operation successful*".
 If not, review the previous steps and retry.
-3. Generate RSA key pair in PEM format
+4. Generate RSA key pair in PEM format

-    In the top-right corner of the Console, open the Profile menu (User menu icon), then click User Settings to view the details:
+    In the OCI console, open the Profile menu (User menu icon) in the top-right corner, then click User Settings to view the details:
     - In the left navigation bar, under "Resources", click on "API Keys"
     - Under “API Keys” click “Add API Key”.
     - In the pop-up window, keep the default option "Generate API Key Pair" selected
-    - Click "Download Private Key" and save it to the Downloads folder in your NoVNC window (the file name will have an extension of ".pem")
+    - Click "Download Private Key" and save it to your local Downloads folder.
+Name the file "private-key.pem":
-    - Click "Add"
+    - Click "Add", then close the resulting "Configuration File Preview" window:
     ![Add API Key](images/add-api-key.png " ")
     - The text shown under "Fingerprint" is the public key.
-Make a note of it as it will be used in a subsequent step.
-To save it to a text file, click on "Applications" on the top left corner of your NoVNC window, then "Accessories"->"Text Editor".
-Paste the public key and save the file to the desktop
+Copy and paste it in your notepad as it will be used in a subsequent step:
     ![API Key](images/api-key.png " ")
-4. Create an OCI Auth Token
+5. Create an OCI Auth Token

     While on the same screen in the OCI Console from previous step:
     - In the left navigation bar, under "Resources", click on "Auth Tokens"